Room scan visualization

 - Build a custom exploration experience in their own application.

-Note that in all these cases the actual data gathered during the exploration is stored by the system and the application does not need to do this.
+In all these cases, the actual data gathered during the exploration is stored by the system and the application doesn't need to do this.
+If you'd like to see room scan visualization in action, check out our Designing Holograms - Spatial Awareness video demo below:

 |Room scan visualization||✔️||❌|